ctb/titus-blog/src/grants-posted.rst

 Second, what about duplication of effort!?
 Honestly, the odds are poor that anyone will simply take my ideas verbatim -- it's much more likely that they will mix and match.
-Combine that with the general duplication of effort in science and I'm just not that worried about it.
+If it's better, great; if not, why worry?
+Combine that with the general duplication of effort in science and I'm just not that worried about this.

-Third, even if my ideas are swiped, it's not likely to affect the funding of the grant they were taken from; there's some vague worry there about how maybe people would see duplication in two grants and have to choose between them, but I don't actually see any way for that to work, since I'm only posting the grants once they've been submitted.
+Third, even if my ideas are swiped, it's not likely to affect the funding of the grant they were taken from; there's some vague worry there about how maybe reviewers would see duplication in two grants and have to choose between them, but I don't actually see any way for that to work, since I'm only posting the grants once they've been submitted.